mikisvaz/rbbt/index.md

 -------------------------

-Rbbt has been used in dozens of applications and projects in the last decade or so including drug response analysis, text-mining, functional enrichment analyses, etc. Some of these online applications have been discontinued, but they have all contributed to define the code base in Rbbt.
+Rbbt has been used in dozens of applications and projects in the last decade or so, including drug response analysis, text-mining, functional enrichment analyses, etc. Some of these developments have been discontinued and are not maintained, but they have all contributed to define the code base in Rbbt; many should still work, or can be made to work again, or can be picked for parts.

 Currently the focus is on delivering workflows for genomics analyses that range from alignment and variant calling to functional interpretation in investigating clonal evolution, defining combinatorial drug therapies, designing cancer vaccines, etc.

 What is in it?
 --------------

-Well, a large number of workflows have been developed:
+A large number of workflows have been developed:

 * [HTS](https://github.com/Rbbt-Workflows/HTS): High throughput sequencing functionalities (DNA and RNA-Seq), like alignment and variant calling
 * [Translation](https://github.com/Rbbt-Workflows/translation): functionalities to translate gene and protein identifiers across different formats